« The support of the former communist countries of the Eastern Europe for the United

 to follow closely the West.
 Today, it is not any more for the agenda and the West is not

-any more the same.
 Now, the most essential question is the setting up of new

 active and coherent policy which builds Atlantic Europe and which opposes to the revival